This Tip considers the wrong ways that trainers respond to time limitations and the plus side of training time limitations.

 Second, trainers resort to the “fire hose” approach to training.
 They spray learners with huge streams of data at one time.

 Studies have shown that the brain can absorb only 3 to 5 new pieces of information per training segment.
 More than that results in cognitive overload.
-(A training segment may be 5 minutes, 20 minutes, or more than an hour- whatever amount of time it takes for that specific content to be learned).
+(A training segment may be 5 minutes, 20 minutes, or more than an hour.
+It is whatever amount of time it takes for that specific content to be learned).

-When trainers are not selective in the amount of information they deliver, many learners are overwhelmed and can therefore neither learn nor retain much of the information.
+When trainers are not selective in the amount of information they deliver, many learners are overwhelmed.
+As a result, they neither learn nor retain much of the information.
 So these two responses should be avoided.

-The good news is that training is still valued and imposed time constraints offer a great opportunity for trainers to decide what parts of their training are truly essential.
+The good news is that companies still value training.
+Imposed time constraints offer a great opportunity for trainers to decide what parts of their training are truly essential.
 In essence, the trainers can do some spring-cleaning, where they throw away clutter and polish up what is left.

-Time limitations should compel trainers to distinguish the content that absolutely must be taught from the content that can and should be provided for the learners’ later reference.
-The real challenge and opportunity for a trainer is to sift through the training program to identify and remove content and learning activities that do not need to be included in the training.
+Time limitations should compel trainers to distinguish the content that they absolutely must teach from the content that they can and should provide for the learners’ later reference.
+The real challenge and opportunity for a trainer is to sift through the training program.
+The purpose is to identify and remove content and learning activities that the trainer does not need to include in the training.

-When time limitations are imposed on training programs, rather than eliminating learning activities and subjecting learners to information overload, trainers should assess their training programs more closely to eliminate unessential clutter and identify and polish up essential training content.
+When companies impose time limitations on training programs, don’t eliminate learning activities and subject learners to information overload.
+Instead, trainers should assess their training programs more closely to eliminate unessential clutter and identify and polish up essential training content.

 Question: Do you agree with my assessment?